Cupertino Historical Society & Museum

 Anya Nazarova, Staff

-Anya is a full time student in her second year at Foothill College majoring in Graphics and Interactive Design.
-She enrolled in the Humanities Mellon Scholars Program through which she became an intern at CHSM.
-Her duties are helping Alecia Thomas (Collections Assistant) catalog the collection, being a docent, managing the website, and assisting the staff & Board in various other tasks.
+Anya is a full time student.
+She graduated from Foothill Community College with an Associate degree in Graphic and Interactive Design in Spring 2024.
+She is a graduate of the Humanities Mellon Scholars Program through which she first became an intern at CHSM.
+She is currently studying drone photography and videography at West Valley College.
+Her duties include helping Alecia Thomas, collection manager, catalog the collection, managing the website, performing administrative tasks, and assisting the staff & Board in various other projects.

 Meetings are held at the Cupertino Chamber of Commerce conference room at 20455 Silverado Ave, Cupertino, CA 95014,